£sd: Origins

-The classical Roman Empire originally used a decimal currency system based on the "as" whereby 1 denarius = 10 as.
+The classical Roman Empire originally used a decimal currency system based on the "as" whereby 1 denarius = 10 asses.
 The silver denarius was the common circulation coin, but accounting was in sestercii.
 Later Roman Emperors undertook multiple coinage reforms, redefining weights and coins' relative values and introducing new coins and new accounting systems for them.
 Since most reforms were not even completed before the next one began, the late Roman Empire had a veritable mess of multiple overlapping systems of weights and currencies.